AlinNast/AIModel/README.md

  - It has its own NEURAL NETWORK MODULE, `torch.nn` provides a simple way to build neural networks
  - It has GREAT DOCUMENTATION, lots of tutorials and even PRE-TRAINED models

+Even though I had python installed for other projects, it is a good practice to Create a anaconda environment and install python within it, with all ne dependencies, anaconda takes care automatically of version mismatches and generally make life easier for the developer

  Here are the booksmarks for this learning step: https://www.youtube.com/watch?v=ORMx45xqWkA